Code-Institute-Submissions/VKirijanova-Food-Quiz_MayResub/README.md

 ### Future features ###
-In the future would like to add usernames and hight scoreboard, that friends could compete with each other and see who is best.
+In the future would like to add usernames and highest score, that friends could compete with each other and see who is best.